-Step 1: Freshly washed hair is ready-to-be-cut hair.
-AXE Total Fresh 3-in-1 Shampoo + Conditioner + Shower Gel makes this step quick and easy.
-Time to start cutting!
+Freshly washed hair is ready-to-be-cut hair.
+Therefore, AXE Total Fresh 3-in-1 Shampoo + Conditioner + Shower Gel makes this step quick and easy.
 Start with a professional set of clippers that includes a few different guard sizes.
-To start, use a cleaning solution that comes with the set or distilled white vinegar to clean the blades.

-Step 3: The lower the guard size, the shorter the cut.
+The lower the guard size, the shorter the cut.
 For the perfect gradation, start by cutting your hair all over with a larger size guard.
-We would suggest starting with a three.
+For instance, we would suggest starting with a three.

-Step 4: Moving one third of the way down your head, repeat step three with a lower guard size and shave all the way to the bottom of your hair.
+Moving a third of the way down your head, repeat step three but with a lower guard size, and shave all the way to the bottom of your hair.

-Step 5: Time for the fade line.
-You can position the fade line anywhere from right above your ears to two-three inches above that.
-Starting with the sideburns and moving towards the back of your head move the clippers sideways across the fade line.
+Time for the fade line.
+You can position the fade line from right above your ears to two to three inches above that.
+Starting with the sideburns and moving toward the back of your head, move the clippers sideways across the fade line.
 Angle the clippers so that only the bottom third of the clippers is touching your head.

-Step 7: Grab a comb and angle it against the top part of the fade and cut only the hair that stands above the teeth for a smooth midsection of the fade.
+Grab a comb and angle it against the top part of the fade, but only cut the hair that stands above the teeth for a smooth midsection of the fade.
 Repeat this step all around your head.

-Step 8: Using your fingers or the same comb, trim the top of your hair for an even cut.
+Trim the top of your hair using your fingers or the same comb for an even cut.
 Lock your new style into place with AXE Messy Look: Matte Gel.